axelvaldez/radical-companies/_posts/reviews/2023-03-23-inequality-and-fiat-hierarchy.markdown

  <p>And it wasn&rsquo;t only in the US: this is happening throughout the world, with despotism on the rise.</p>
  <div class="_citation">
   <p class="_quotespan">The evidence strongly hints that hierarchy lies at the root of US income redistribution.</p>
-  <p class="_quotespan">The reason top incomes follow a uniform pattern, I have argued, is not because income has an ultimately simple cause.
+  <p class="_quotespan">The reason top incomes follow a uniform pattern&hellip; is not because income has an ultimately simple cause.
 Instead, it is because the complex forces that shape income pass through a ubiquitous feature of human organization: hierarchy.</p>
  </div>

 <h1 class="_section">ENDNOTES</h1>